 The concept for The Factory D1 Indianapolis, a preeminent basketball-centric training facility, was created by former NBA All-Star and NBA Champion Jeff Teague, Nashville-based D1 Sports Training and real estate developer Sports Med Properties.

-D1 Sports Training, a national franchise of athletic and medical properties, real estate developer Sports Med Properties and Minnesota Timberwolves basketball star Jeff Teague teamed up to open a cutting-edge facility in Indianapolis, designed and built by A M King.
-D1 Indy—The Factory, serves the local community by providing a place where both amateurs and professionals can train and receive rehabilitation services.
+D1 Indy—The Factory, designed and built by A M King, serves the local community by providing a place where both amateurs and professionals can train and receive rehabilitation services.
 The 34,200-square foot structure features three full basketball courts, 18 hoops, team prep rooms, 7,500-square-feet of interior turf training and 2,600-square-feet of physical therapy space.
 The building surpasses typical sports-related fitness facilities nationwide and incorporates both a conventional steel frame and metal stud shell in various locations.
 A combination of architectural metal panel types and brick veneer make up the exterior façade.
 The storefront window systems provide an excellent opportunity for natural sunlight in the indoor training areas of the building.

 - The installation of the sanitary grinder pit and lift pump allowed the sanitary sewer to tie into existing sewer mains despite the uphill change in discharge elevations.

 - Complete installation of a water vault that includes both domestic and fire line meters, backflow preventers, Fire Department Connection, and post indicator valve, which allows the fire department to connect to the sprinkler system in the building without being in harm’s way.